Noor-Ul-Hasanat/online-exchange/README.md

 # Getting Started with Create React App
+To visit this site click on the link https://noor-ul-hasanat.github.io/online-exchange/ andd use below credantials
 To log in use Username as noorulhasanat1234@gmail.com and password as Admin1

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).